lkodinsson/MARS/Basic/PHB.md

 # Combat Skills

-Although combat skills are advanced skills, characters can make attacks with weapons without training.
-If a character does so, they must roll the stat associated with a skill required to use that weapon (normally Dexterity).
+There are four core combat skills: *finesse*, *martial*, *ranged*, and *unarmed*.
+Although combat skills are considered advanced skills, characters can make attacks with weapons without training.
+If a character does so, they must roll the stat associated with the skill required to use that weapon (normally Strength or Dexterity).
 Being trained in any combat skill allows you to use that skill to make attacks with weapons of a matching type, and all basic weapons.

-#### Finesse (Dex)
+#### Finesse (DEX)

-Combat with small or fine weapons.
+Combat with small or precise weapons.
 This skill is dedicated utilizing fast attacks to constantly threaten opponents and find openings to attack weak spots.

-#### Martial (Dex)
+#### Martial (DEX)

-Heavy weapons require more dedicated combat expertise.
+Combat with heavy or broad weapons.
 Although it is not as likely to get as many good strikes on an opponent as someone trained in Finesse, it is more likely to deliever stronger blows even without striking the weak points as martial weapons are generally heavier.

-#### Ranged (Dex)
+#### Ranged (DEX)

-Ranged combat includes the use of all weapons that fire projectiles, such as bows and guns.
-It also includes the ability to throw projectile weapons.
+Ranged combat includes the use of all weapons that fire projectiles, such as bows and guns, and throwing projectile weapons.

-#### Unarmed (Dex)
+#### Unarmed (DEX)

 Unarmed combat involves anything from complex martial arts to boxing.
 Unarmed combat is the least likely to deal lethal blows, but is important for anyone who might find themselves often fighting without a weapon.

+# Languages

+When characters are created they are considered native speakers of their starting langauges.
+If any characters wish to learn new languages they will need to acquire them exactly the same way that one would acquire a new advanced skill.
+Therefore, non-native languages have values as dice steps.
+Languages as skills are associated with your Intelligence.

+Whenever your character tries to read, write, speak, or listen to a language that they aren't native in, they will usually need to make a Language check.
+Once you become a master of that language, it is functionally the same as if you were native in that Language, so you will no longer need to roll to determine success.

+The availability of languages to your character are determined by the genre or setting that you are in.
+If you're not playing in a modern or historic genre, usually there is a "common" language that all races speak, and languages for every race.
+In the fantasy genre it is common for most monstrous creatures to also share an "undercommon" language between them.

 # Playing the Game